SpartanJ/eepp/docs/articles/cssspecification.md

 ### text-selection

+Enables/disables text selection in any element that contains text.

+* Applicable to: EE::UI::UITextView (TextView) and any element that holds inside or extends from a TextView.
+EE::UI::UICheckBox (CheckBox), EE::UI::UIRadioButton (RadioButton), EE::UI::UITextInput (TextInput), EE::UI::UIListBoxItem (ListBox::item), EE::UI::UIDropDownList (DropDownList),
+  EE::UI::UITextInputPassword (TextInputPassword), EE::UI::UITooltip (Tooltip), EE::UI::UITab (Tab),
+  EE::UI::UITextEdit (TextEdit)
+* Value Type: boolean
+* Default value: `true` for TextEdit, TextInput. `false` for any other element.

 ---

 ### text-stroke-color

+Sets the text stroke (also known as text outline) color.

+* Applicable to: EE::UI::UITextView (TextView) and any element that holds inside or extends from a TextView.
+* Value Type: color
+* Default color: `black`
+* Aliases: `fontOutlineColor`

 ---

 ### text-stroke-width

+Sets the text stroke (also known as text outline) width/thickness.

+* Applicable to: EE::UI::UITextView (TextView) and any element that holds inside or extends from a TextView.
+* Value Type: length
+* Default value: `0dp`
+* Aliases: `fontOutlineThickness`

 ---

 ### theme

+Sets a theme to the element.
+Changing the theme will not have any effect unless [skin](#skin) is also set.

+* Applicable to: Any element
+* Value Type: string
+* Default value: _No value_

 ---

 ### timing-function

+Sets the timing function (easing function) of a view pager.

+* Applicable to: EE::UI::UIViewPager (ViewPager)
+* Value Type: string
+* Value List:
+  * Current timing functions supported: linear, quadratic-in, quadratic-out, quadratic-in-out, sine-in, sine-out, sine-in-out, exponential-in, exponential-out, exponential-in-out, quartic-in, quartic-out, quartic-in-out, circular-in, circular-out, circular-in-out, cubic-in, cubic-out, cubic-in-out, back-in, back-out, back-in-out, bounce-in, bounce-out, bounce-in-out, elastic-in, elastic-out, elastic-in-out, none.
+* Default value: `sine-in`

 ---

 ### tint

+Sets the tint color of an image.

+* Applicable to: EE::UI::UIImage (Image), EE::UI::UITextureRegion (TextureRegion)
+* Value Type: color
+* Default value: `white` (no tint)

 ---

 ### tooltip

+Sets the tooltip text and enables the tooltip to the element.
+Usually this property will not be set in the CSS file but in the XML as an attribute or from the code implementation, but it's available as an option.

+* Applicable to: Any element
+* Value Type: string
+* Default value: _No value_

 ---

 ### total-steps

+Sets the total steps required to complete a progress bar (the maximum value a progress bar will hold).

+* Applicable to: EE::UI::UIProgressBar (ProgressBar)
+* Value Type: float
+* Default value: `100`

 ---

 ### touch-drag

+Enables/disables the element as draggable.
+When enabled the element will be able to be dragged.

+* Applicable to: EE::UI::UITouchDraggable (TouchDraggable), (EE::UI::UIListBox (ListBox),
+  EE::UI::UIScrollView (ScrollView), EE::UI::UITable (Table)
+* Value Type: boolean
+* Default value: `false`

 ---

 ### touch-drag-deceleration

+Sets a acceleration value that defines how much will accelerate the drag when the mouse or touch is released.

+* Applicable to: EE::UI::UITouchDraggable (TouchDraggable), (EE::UI::UIListBox (ListBox),
+  EE::UI::UIScrollView (ScrollView), EE::UI::UITable (Table)
+* Value Type: vector2-float
+* Default value: `5 5`

 ---